pachyderm/pachyderm/doc/pachctl/pachctl_put-file.md

   -c, --commit                    Put file(s) in a new commit.
   -f, --file value                The file to be put, it can be a local file or a URL. (default [-]) -i, --input-file string         Read filepaths or URLs from a file.
 If - is used, paths are read from the standard input.
-  -p, --parallelism uint          The number of files that can be uploaded in parallel (default 100) -r, --recursive                 Recursively put the files in a directory.
+  -p, --parallelism uint          The maximum number of files that can be uploaded in parallel (default 100) -r, --recursive                 Recursively put the files in a directory.
       --split string              Split the input file into smaller files, subject to the constraints of --target-file-datums and --target-file-bytes
       --target-file-bytes uint    the target upper bound of the number of bytes that each file contains; needs to be used with --split